 He was an unprecedented kid with recognized divine elegance.
 His thoughts were not the same as others and he would not participate in traditional religious rituals.
 He upheld the ‘Nirguna’ (commitment to; love of and worship of formless divine) type of bhakti.
 He additionally stood up against different predominant social works including the Caste System, excessive admiration, and the love of demi-Gods.
 Respect for women and gender equality are maybe the main illustrations that should be gained from Guru Nanak’s lessons.
-Guru Nanak was worshiped by the two Hindus and Muslims all throughout the Earth, and many individuals beyond the Sikh confidence actually respect him today.
+Guru Nanak was worshiped by the two Hindus and Muslims all throughout the Earth, and many individuals beyond Sikh confidence actually respect him today.

 He set up rules for congregational love (Sangat) including aggregate recitation.
-His sections additionally speak about sacrificial support of humankind, thriving, and civil rights for all, independent of contrasts.
+His sections additionally speak about the sacrificial support of humankind, thriving, and civil rights for all, independent of contrasts.
 He established three mainstays of Sikhism in particular “Naam Japna”, “Kirat Karni”, and “Vand Chakna”.
 The idea of god is ‘Waheguru’, an element that is ill-defined, ageless, inescapable, and imperceptible.
 Different names for God in the Sikh confidence are Akaal Purakh and Nirankar.
-Many trust Sikhism to be a scaffold among Hinduism and Islam.
+Many trust Sikhism to be a scaffold between Hinduism and Islam.

 Guru Nanak’s idea of “Sabna Jiya Ka Ek Data” is pertinent even today and can handle these issues in the general public.
 “Sabna Jiya Ka Ek Data “signifies the entire world is God’s creation and all are conceived equivalent.
-There is just a single widespread God for example “Ik Omkaar Satnaam.”
+There is just a single widespread God for example “Ik Onkar Satnaam.”
 Aside from that, Guru Nanak Dev’s lessons are fixated on pardoning, resistance, restraint, and thoughtfulness.

 Guru Nanak’s concept of equity can be assumed from his inventive social foundations: